atomaszewicz/Simpsons/RStudio/Analysis.md

      halloween$rate_ratio[i-1]<-halloween$rating[i-1]/season_avg$rating[i]
 }
 ```
 We see that the Treehouse of Horror episodes do mimic the overall trend of the show, and score an average of 7.6 points, which has a zscore of about 0.3.
-The episode with the largest difference from the series average is "Treehouse of Horror V" (one of the overall highest rated episodes) which is rated 9.1 and has a zscore of 2.3 for the series, but has a zscore of 1.2 for season 6.
-The worst Treehouse of Horror episode, and the only installment with a score lower than the season's average, is the 22nd installment of the Halloween special, which sit 0.18 points below the season's average.
+The episode with the largest difference from the series average is "Treehouse of Horror V" (one of the overall highest rated episodes) which is rated 9.1 and has a zscore of 2.3 for the series, and a zscore of 1.2 for season 6.
+The worst Treehouse of Horror episode, and the only installment with a score lower than the season's average, is the 22nd installment of the Halloween special, which has a zscore of -1 for the series -0.2 for that season.

 ## Plots